 The system, once rolled out, can display real-time conditions and offer predictive analytics about the weather and traffic, thus enabling demand-based surge pricing.
 Since users could be made to pay for parking according to the prevailing conditions, parking operators and city governments would stand to generate increased revenue.

 The competence of the video surveillance system in ensuring customer satisfaction, vehicle safety, and reduced emissions make a strong case for its adoption by governments and city planners as part of smart city initiatives.
 Using video analytics for smarter parking can be very helpful.
-Not only does video analytics pave the way for hassle-free parking, it can help create an improved and truly connected smart city.
+Not only does video analytics pave the way for hassle-free parking, but it can also help create an improved and truly connected smart city.